egoist/vue-final-form/README.md

 Type: `any`.

 The current value of this field.
-You should probably bind it to `:value` of the field if you have set initial value for it.
+You should probably bind it to `:value` of `input` or `textarea` if you have set initial value for the field.

 ##### events